AriFordsham/GHCWiki/dependent-haskell/phase2.md

 (The return kind says that equality proofs take up 0 bits at runtime.)
 All coercion variables must have a kind headed by `~#`.
 With the new kind of `~#`, then we effectively make all assumptions homogeneous.
 (Axioms were already, and have always been, homogeneous.)

 However, *coercions themselves can remain heterogeneous*, that is, a coercion can witness equality between two types of different kinds.
-More precisely (details in  [ A specification of dependent types for Haskell](https://cs.brynmawr.edu/~rae/papers/2017/dep-haskell-spec/dep-haskell-spec.pdf)):

-- A coercion *variable* (which has a type `t1 ~# t2`) must be homogeneous
-- A *coercion* can be heterogeneous.
-It does not have a type.

 Some things follow from this:

 - It does not make sense to ask for the "type of a coercion", `coercionType :: Coercion -> Type`.
 For a heterogeneous coercion, we can't give it type `t1 ~# t2` because `(~#)` is no homogeneous.